-Provide the name of the federal grantor agency or organization.
+Provide the name of the federal agency.
 If the government receives federal funds as a pass-through award, identify the pass-through agency.
 Please clearly distinguish between federal agencies and state agencies with similar names or initials.
 Subtotals should be included for each federal agency.

 List individual federal programs by federal agency.
 Provide the official name of the federal award (please avoid nicknames).
 A list of official federal program titles can be obtained from Assistance Listings at SAM.gov (formerly the Catalog of Federal Domestic Assistance).
-As noted above at 4.14.5.60, COVID-19 expenditures must be reported on a separate line by CFDA number with "COVID-19" as a prefix to the program name, including new COVID-19 only programs, such as the Coronavirus Relief Fund 21.019.
-IMPORTANT NOTE: for federal programs included in a cluster of programs, provide the official cluster name (e.g., WIA/WIOA Cluster) regardless of whether the expenditures were incurred under only one program or multiple programs within the cluster, list the individual federal programs within the cluster (e.g., WIA/WIOA Adult Program, WIA/WIOA Youth Activities, WIA/WIOA Dislocated Worker Formula Grant) and provide a total for the cluster (see the example SEFA below).
+As noted above at 4.14.5.60, COVID-19 expenditures must be reported on a separate line by ALN with "COVID-19" as a prefix to the program name, including new COVID-19 only programs, such as the Coronavirus State and Local Fiscal Recovery Fund 21.027.

+IMPORTANT NOTE: For federal programs included in a cluster of programs, provide the official cluster name (e.g., Highway Planning and Construction Cluster) regardless of whether the expenditures were incurred under only one program or multiple programs within the cluster, list the individual federal programs within the cluster (e.g., 20.205 Highway Planning and Construction, 20.219 Recreational Trails Program, 20.224 Federal Lands Access Program, 23.003 Appalachian Development Highway System) and provide a total for the cluster (see the example SEFA below).
 For research and development, total federal awards expended must be shown by either the individual award or by federal agency and major subdivision within the federal agency.
 A listing of programs included in a cluster can be found in the in Part 5 of the Compliance Supplement.
-Note the Compliance Supplement is updated annually, including the list of clusters found in Part 5, so it is important to consult the applicable Compliance Supplement (e.g., for audits of fiscal years beginning after June 30, 2020, consult the 2021 Compliance Supplement).
+Note the Compliance Supplement is updated annually, including the list of clusters found in Part 5, so it is important to consult the applicable Compliance Supplement (e.g., for audits of fiscal years beginning after June 30, 2021, consult the 2022 Compliance Supplement).

-List the applicable CFDA number for each award.
-This is a five digit (XX.XXX) identification number assigned by the federal government and published in Assistance Listings at SAM.gov (formerly the Catalog of Federal Domestic Assistance).
+List the applicable ALN for each award.
+This is a five digit (XX.XXX) identification number assigned by the federal government and published in Assistance Listings at SAM.gov (formerly the Catalog of Federal Domestic Assistance.
 This number must be provided for all federal awards received either directly from a federal agency or indirectly through a state agency or local government.

-Every effort should be made to obtain CFDA numbers.
-Awarding agencies are required to provide the CFDA number when making an award, however if one was not provided, research the program before the government concludes a CFDA number does not exist.
+Every effort should be made to obtain ALNs.
+Awarding agencies are required to provide the ALN when making an award; however, if one was not provided, research the program before the government concludes an ALN does not exist.
 Steps to take:

-- Contact the grantor. - Research the assistance listings (Catalog of Federal Domestic Assistance). - Contact the local audit team. - Submit a guestion to the SAO Client HelpDesk.
+- Contact the awarding agency. - Research the assistance listings (SAM.gov). - Contact the local audit team. - Submit a question to the SAO Client HelpDesk.

-Follow the guidance below if, after researching the number, the government concludes that a CFDA number does not exist or is unknown.
+Follow the guidance below if, after researching the number, the government concludes that an ALN does not exist or is unknown.